| | |

 creamed sugar and butter in a bowl

 Gather the dough for the best gluten-free cookies into a ball.
 Flatten it into a disk and wrap it in clear plastic wrap.
 Be sure to chill the dough for at least 4 hours.
 I prefer to let it rest overnight, even for up to 2 days.
-Resting gluten-free cookie dough is very important.
+Resting gluten-free cookie dough is very important for achieving tender cookies without a gritty feel.

 gluten free sugar cookie dough wrapped in plastic

-Lightly dust your work surface with potato starch.
+Lightly dust your work surface with potato starch or corn starch.
 Roll the cookie dough ¼ inch thick and cut out desired shapes.
-Transfer cookies onto a baking sheet and chill for 10 minutes.
+I used a medium-sized cutter, about 2.5-3 inches.
+Transfer cookies onto a baking sheet and chill for 10 minutes to help avoid excessive spreading during baking.

 cut out gluten free sugar cookies on a baking sheet

-Bake cookies in the preheated oven at 335°F (168°C) for 10 minutes.
+Bake cookies in the preheated oven at 335°F (170°C) for 10 minutes.
 Bottoms should be lightly browned and the edges a little crispy.
-Let cool for 5 minutes on a baking sheet.
-Then transfer cookies onto a cooling rack to cool completely.
+Cookies, when hot, are delicate to handle, so let cookies cool for 5 minutes on a baking sheet.
+And then I always use a cookie spatula to transfer the cookies onto a cooling rack to let them cool completely.

 baked cookie with golden edges on a baking sheet